lisajennykrieg/lisajennykrieg.github.io/research.md

 Since October 2016, I'm working as a postdoctoral researcher in the research group of [Prof. Julia Verne][verne] at the [Department of Geography][geobonn] of the University of Bonn, which focuses on translocality, digitality, and human-environment relations in the
 Western Indian Ocean.
-I'll be researching the trade with endangered animals and the role of the internet, combining ethnographic research and digital methods.
+I'll be researching the translocality of Phelsuma day geckos as an endangered species that enjoys protection, an invasive species that is fought, and a loved species that is cared for in terrariums.
+Their various entanglements with humans and technology, with historical relations between the Indian Ocean and Europe, with genetical research and conservation biology, with the internet and globalized communities of Phelsuma friends will be in the focus of this project.

-Since May 2015, and until the end of 2016, I'm also working as a postdoctoral researcher at the [Chemical Youth][chem] project at the [Anthropology Department][uvaanthro] of the University of Amsterdam with [Prof. Anita Hardon][anita].
+Until the end of 2016, I've been working as a postdoctoral researcher at the [Chemical Youth][chem] project at the [Anthropology Department][uvaanthro] of the University of Amsterdam with [Prof. Anita Hardon][anita].
 My work there explores the possibilities of integrating digital and computational methods with ethnography, and is inspired by cooperations with the [DMI Amsterdam][dmi], the [Utrecht Data School][uds],